-- Sudden and unexpected shock e.g shock from thunderstorm
+- Sudden and unexpected shock e.g shock from thunderstorm or accident.

 The immediate picture above shows what excessive fat or cholesterol does to your heart.
 The fat deposits narrow the passage of the blood to your heart.
 This could eventually lead to damage to part of your heart, heart attack and/or cardiac arrest especially if the coronary artery is completely blocked.

 - Heat illness patients

 As at July 2015, the Sudden Cardiac Arrest Foundation says about nine out of 10 people with this kind of cardiac arrest would die!
 This is so painful.
 One of the major factors for this terrible survival rate is the fact that majority of people do not have the awareness of CPR not to talk of administering it to a victim of cardiac arrest before the person finally dies.
 Awareness of CPR and how to carry it out, is the purpose of this post.
 This will go a long way in saving many lives.